EmeraldWither/AbilitesManhunt/README.md

 3) Open the “pom.xml”.

-4) Go to line 32 and replace “REPLACE YOUR DIRECTORY HERE WITH NO “”’, with the directory of your plugins folder.
-Then replace "YOUR_GITHUB_USERNAME_HERE", with your github       username.
+4) At line 34, replace the `your plugins directory here` with the directory of your plugins folder.

 5) Click on the maven reload button on the top right.

 ![2021-05-11 12_36_26-Window](https://user-images.githubusercontent.com/68785503/117853252-30c3c500-b256-11eb-990d-9aa93a50026c.png)

-6) Go into your plugins folder, and make sure that there are no folders called “classes”.
-If there are, delete them.

-7) If you wish, edit the plugin.
+6) If you wish, edit the plugin.

-8) Click on Lifecycle > Package.
+7) Click on Lifecycle > Package.

 Congrats you have compiled the plugin!